alessioborgi/Z-SASLM/README.md

 ## Features 🔥

-- **Zero-Shot Capability:** No fine-tuning needed for new styles.
+- **Zero-Shot Versatility:** Unlock infinite style possibilities without any fine-tuning.
-- **SLI Blending:** Geodesic interpolation ensures natural and coherent style transitions.
+- **SLI Blending for Multi-Reference Style Conditioning:** Introduces a novel architecture that leverages spherical linear interpolation to seamlessly blend multiple reference styles without any fine-tuning.
-- **Intrinsic Latent Navigation:** Respects the non-linear structure of the latent space.
+- **Latent Space Mastery:** Capitalizes on the intrinsic non-linearity of the latent manifold for optimal style integration.
-- **Innovative Metric:** Introduces Weighted Multi-Style DINO VIT-B/8 for robust evaluation.
+- **Innovative Evaluation Metric:** Proposes the Weighted Multi-Style DINO VIT-B/8 metric to rigorously quantify style consistency across generated images.
-- **Multi-Modal Fusion:** Effectively blends styles across varied content scenarios.
+- **Multi-Modal Content Fusion:** Demonstrates the framework’s robustness by integrating diverse modalities—such as image, audio, and weather data—into a unified content fusion approach.

 ---